RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 # Install Ubuntu

-(April, 2019) We recommend Ubuntu 16.04 LTS or 18.04 LTS, which are both long-term support versions.
-For ROS, we recommend Kinetic on 16.04, Melodic on 18.04.
+We recommend Ubuntu 18.04 LTS but one can also use 16.04 or 20.04 with the latest dVRK (2020).
+For ROS, we recommend Kinetic on 16.04, Melodic on 18.04 and Noetic on 20.04.

 #  Install libraw1394 on Ubuntu